LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ##### Properties and Default values

-* `name`: The name of the sidechain registered on mainchain with the sidechain registration command.
+* `name`: The name of the sidechain registered on the mainchain with the sidechain registration command.
-* `chainID`: The chain ID assigned to the sidechain on mainchain after processing the sidechain registration command.
+* `chainID`: The chain ID assigned to the sidechain on the mainchain after processing the sidechain registration command.
 * `nonce`: The chain nonce, an incremental integer indicating the total number of CCMs sent from the chain.

-On manchain, the own chain account is present by default, set to an object with properties:
+On the manchain, the own chain account is present by default, set to an object with properties:

 * `name=MAINCHAIN_NAME`,
 * `ID=MAINCHAIN_ID`,